dbrown92700/c8kDeploy/README.md

   - mgmt-ipv4-network is the network part of the route added to the initial config (i.e. 0.0.0.0/0 for default route)
   - hostname in parameters must match hostname attached to config in vManage
   - valid settings for deploymentOption (i.e. 1CPU-4GB-16GB) can be listed using "ovftool *cat8000v.ova*"
-6. Place Cat8Kv OVA in OVA directory
+8. Place Cat8Kv OVA in OVA directory
-7. In vManage, attach template to C8Kv(s)
+9. In vManage, attach template to C8Kv(s)
-8. In vManage, generate bootstrap config for C8Kv(s) with attached templates.
-The script will take care of downloading the config.
+10. In vManage, generate bootstrap config for C8Kv(s) with attached templates.
+The script will take care of downloading the configs.
-9. Execute c8kdeploy.py
+11. Execute c8kdeploy.py

 **Notes:**